MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/network-security-perimeter.md

 ## Add an NSP Outbound Access Rule
-Please refer to the data export documentation mentioned in Azure Monitor public documentation to look for various outbound scenarios.
-Data export in a Log Analytics workspace lets you continuously export data per selected tables in your workspace.
+[Data export in a Log Analytics workspace](../logs/logs-data-export.md) lets you continuously export data for particular tables in your workspace.
 You can export to an Azure Storage Account or Azure Event Hubs as the data arrives to an Azure Monitor pipeline.

-Also use Azure Logic Apps to query data from a log analytics workspace in Azure Monitor and send it to Azure Storage.
-Recall that in public preview, Log analytics workspace can only connect to storage and event hubs within the security perimeter.
-If you have other destinations, then you need to have an outbound access rule to support that connection.
-Network Security Perimeter supports outbound access rules based on the Fully Qualified Domain Name (FQDN) of the destination.
-For example, you can allow outbound access from any service associated with your Network Security Perimeter to an FQDN such as mystorageaccount.blob.core.windows.net.
+A Log analytics workspace within a security perimeter can only connect to storage and event hubs in the same perimeter.
+Other destinations require an outbound access rule based on the Fully Qualified Domain Name (FQDN) of the destination.
+For example, allow outbound access from any service associated with your Network Security Perimeter to an FQDN such as mystorageaccount.blob.core.windows.net.

 Use the following process to add an NSP outbound access rule using the Azure portal: